textbook/docx-jsx/README.md

 `docx` _or_ `docx-jsx`. **However** note that e.g. `Section` does not exist in the `docx` package, so you _must_ import that from `docx-jsx`.

+### API improvements

+In general, you can translate the `docx` API directly to JSX.
+However, to make the element structure a bit neater, the following elements can be passed as
+children:

+- `Section`s can be children of a `Document`, rather than calling `addSection`

+- `TableRow` elements can be children of a `Table`, rather than passing them as the `rows` property

+- `Header` and `Footer` elements can be children of a `Section`, rather than setting the `default` in the `headers` or `footers` prop

 ### ESLint

 You will need to disable the rule [`react/style-prop-object`][1] for files